 Final Fieldwork (12 units)

 Candidates must meet state and program conditions for advancement to field study.
 Candidates must obtain a Final Fieldwork Application from the website and apply to Final Fieldwork at the beginning of the semester prior to enrolling in the courses listed below.
-See the Final Fieldwork website for more information on Final Fieldwork, the application process and deadlines.

 - EDSP 587A - Advanced Field Study and Seminar for Mild/Moderate (6 units)